cisagov/trustymail/README.md

   --no-smtp-cache             Do not cache SMTP results during the run.
 This
                               may results in slower scans due to testing the same mail servers multiple times.
-  --mx                        Only check mx records --starttls                  Only check mx records and STARTTLS support.
+  --mx                        Only check MX records --starttls                  Only check MX records and STARTTLS support.
                               (Implies --mx.)
-  --spf                       Only check spf records --dmarc                     Only check dmarc records --debug                     Output should include error messages.
+  --spf                       Only check SPF records --dmarc                     Only check DMARC records --json                      Output is in json format (default csv) --debug                     Output should include more verbose logging.
   --dns=HOSTNAMES             A comma-delimited list of DNS servers to query
                               against.
 For example, if you want to use Google's DNS then you would use the